vinirossa/software-engineering/design-patterns.md

 ### Observer

-A way of notifying state change to a number of classes.
+A way of notifying state change to a number of classes, Defines an one to many dependency between objects, so that when one object changes state all of its dependecies .

 ### Strategy